pexip/pexip-swift-sdk/Documentation/Usage.md

 - SSO token

 The server might respond with a pin challenge.
-Then you do another call with the same properties as step 1, and supply a pin as well.
+Then you do another call with the same properties, and supply a pin as well.

 ```swift